zamazan4ik/awesome-pgo/README.md

 ## Traps

 * PGO
-  - Requires multiple builds
+  - Requires multiple builds (at least two stages, in Context-Sensitive LLVM PGO (CSPGO) - three stages)
   - Instrumented binaries work too slowly, so rarely could be used in production -> you need to prepare a "sample" workload
   - For services sometimes PGO reports are not flushed to the disk properly, so you need to do it manually like [here](https://github.com/scylladb/scylladb/pull/10808/files#diff-bf1eacd22947b4daf9f4c2639427b8593d489f093eb1acfbba3e4cc1c9b0288bR427)
 * AutoFDO
-  - Huge memory consumption during profile conversion: https://github.com/google/autofdo/issues/162
+  - Huge memory consumption during profile conversion: [GitHub issue](https://github.com/google/autofdo/issues/162)
   - Supports only `perf`, so cannot be used with other profilers from different like Windows/macOS (support for other profilers could be implemented manually)
   - "Support" from Google is at least questionable: no regular releases, compilation [issues](https://github.com/google/autofdo/issues/157)
 * Bolt
-  - Huge memory usage during build: https://github.com/llvm/llvm-project/issues/61711
+  - Huge memory usage during build: [GitHub issue](https://github.com/llvm/llvm-project/issues/61711)
   - For better results you need hardware/software with LBR/BRS support
   - There are a lot of bugs - be careful
 * Propeller: